adku1173/acoupipe/README.rst

         --cache_bf            Whether to cache the results of the beamformer calculation.
 Only relevant if 'sourcemap' is included in --features list.
-        --log                 Whether to log timing statistics to file.
-Only for internal use.

 Simulation on a High-Performance Cluster (HPC)
 -----------------------------------------------